How to Charter a Private Yacht: What to Know Before You Pay

 • What are the cancellation terms — in writing, not verbally?
 Confirm the penalty schedule for cancellation at 30, 60, and 90 days.

 • What is the permitted cruising area?
-If you want to sail between countries or into specific waters, confirm it is explicitly permitted.
+If you want to sail between countries or into specific waters, confirm it is explicitly permitted in the contract.

 • How old is the vessel and when was it last serviced?
 Charter fleets vary significantly in age and maintenance standard.